-Professor Anthony O'Regan is Dean of Postgraduate Specialist Training in the Royal College of Physicians of Ireland.
-He is also a Senior Fellow on RCPI Council and was appointed to the role of Foundation Dean for the Institute of Medicine, RCPI in October 2018.
-A Consultant in Respiratory and Internal Medicine in University Hospital Galway, Prof O’Regan also serves as Professor of Medicine at the National University of Ireland, Galway.
-He holds several other roles including Chief Academic Officer for the Saolta University Healthcare Group, and Past President of the Irish Thoracic Society.
+Professor Anthony O'Regan is Dean of the Institute of Medicine.
+A Consultant in Respiratory and Internal Medicine in University Hospital Galway, Professor O’Regan is the Chief Academic Officer for Saolta University Healthcare Group and an Honorary Professor of Medicine at the National University of Ireland, Galway.
 Professor O’Regan graduated from University College Dublin in 1990.
 He completed postgraduate training at the Medical College of Wisconsin and Boston University School of Medicine.
-In addition to holding Fellowship of the Royal College of Physicians of Ireland, Prof O’Regan is American board certified in Internal Medicine, Pulmonary Medicine, Critical Care Medicine, and Allergy and Immunology, and is a fellow of the American College of Chest Physicians.
-He was conferred with an MD doctorate from UCD in 2003, and has received several distinguished teaching awards in both Ireland and the USA.
-Prof O'Regan has received research funding from the National Institutes of Health, the American Lung Foundation and the Irish Lung Foundation, through which he has published over 40 peer reviewed articles.
+In addition to holding Fellowship of the Royal College of Physicians of Ireland, Professor O’Regan is American board certified in Internal Medicine, Pulmonary Medicine, Critical Care Medicine, and Allergy and Immunology, and is a Fellow of the American College of Chest Physicians.
+He was conferred with an MD doctorate from UCD in 2003 and has received several distinguished teaching awards in both Ireland and the USA.
+He is a past-President of the Irish Thoracic Society.

 Mr Kieran Crowley is the Senior Independent Director on the RCPI Executive Board.
 Mr Crowley is a Fellow of Chartered Accountants Ireland & a Chartered Director.
 Mr Crowley has been a consultant to public, private and semi-state organisations for over 30 years – both in Ireland and internationally.
 Consulting services have evolved over time from financial control, planning and monitoring, management information system projects, custom IT projects, organisation structuring and executive development, to improving board conduct and governance advice.
 Positions Mr Crowley has held include: Vice-Chairman (NED) of the Commissioner of Irish Lights & Chair of Audit Committee, 2013 – date; Non-Executive Director (NED) of the Irish Cancer Society 2014 – date; Non-Executive Director (NED) of Oxygen Care Ltd, supplier of anaesthesia systems etc, 2017 – date; Former Non-Executive Director (NED) of AIB Group and its major subsidiaries in Poland, UK and Northern Ireland; 2004-2014; Former three-term Chairman of the SFA 1998-2003.
 Member of IBEC National Council 1998-2005.